GuilleCarrion/guillecarrion.github.io/_pages/about.md

 My research interest are:
 - Higher limits,
 - Homotopical and Homological algebra,
-- Combinatorial properties of posets, and
+- Combinatorial properties of posets,
-- Classifying spaces
+- Bousfield localisation, and
+- related topics in Algebraic topology